 Loading NuWatt Energy...

 The 30% federal tax credit is gone for homeowners.
-But Maine offers 100% statewide property tax exemption and 5.5% sales tax exemption.
+But Maine offers 100% statewide property tax exemption (verified).
+The sales tax exemption is under review.
 Section 30C for EV chargers is still active until June 30, 2026.
 Here is every tax benefit available.

 Section 25D residential solar ITC: EXPIRED. $0 for homeowner purchases in 2026.

 The federal tax credit previously saved ~$8,235 on a 9 kW system.
-In 2026, the only tax benefits for Maine homeowners are property and sales tax exemptions.
+In 2026, the only confirmed tax benefit for Maine homeowners is the property tax exemption.
+Sales tax exemption is under review.
 Learn more

 Property Tax Saved